 Bonding is typically less costly than a veneer.
 The bonding procedure is completed in a single visit, while veneers require two visits – one to prepare the tooth and make an impression that’s sent to a dental lab, and the second visit to apply the veneer.
 But bonding resin is as strong as the porcelain used in veneers, which means it will not last as long.
 It stains, unlike a porcelain veneer.

 Don’t forget to check out our porcelain onlays and dental bondings before and after gallery.

-209 NYC Dental is conveniently located in Midtown Manhattan and open 7 days a week, providing our patients with additional flexibility when scheduling.
+209 NYC Dental is conveniently located in Midtown Manhattan and open 7 days a week, providing our patients with additional flexibility when scheduling their next dental visit.
 With over 20 years of cosmetic dentistry and general dentistry experience, we have expanded into a multi-specialty practice with the ability to aid you with any dental issue, including receiving porcelain dental fillings, all in one location.

 If you suspect that you may have tooth decay schedule a free consultation with one of our dentists or book a new patient appointment for a dental checkup and teeth cleaning today!